niamhmimnagh/Event-Attribution/README.md

+## Extreme Weather Event Attribution for the 2002 Indian Drought

 > **Note:** The analysis in this report follows the example analysis
 > provided by the World Weather Attribution Github account
 > (<https://github.com/WorldWeatherAttribution/rwwa_mwe>)